JhonatanJavierDev/WooSAP/README.md

 - **Real-time Stock Control**: WooSAP synchronizes your WooCommerce inventory with SAP, ensuring accurate stock levels are reflected on your website, reducing the risk of overselling, and improving customer satisfaction.

-- **Invoice Processing**: Automate your invoicing process by connecting WooCommerce orders with SAP, streamlining financial operations and reducing manual data entry.
+- **Invoice Processing**: Automate your invoicing process by connecting WooCommerce orders with SAP, streamlining financial operations, and reducing manual data entry.

 - **Combo Product Support**: WooSAP fully supports combo products, allowing you to manage the stock of bundled items as a single unit, enhancing the shopping experience for your customers.